Meet the Staff

 While eTern initially referred to ePortfolio interns, our student assistants are now trained to support an ever-growing list of technologies, including digital storytelling, web conferencing, and various other instructional technologies.
 Our team of eTerns spans across all campuses.
 The video below summarizes the eTern mission and their accomplishments.

-Megan Burke is an accounting student and eTern at Pace University.
+Megan Burke is a graduate accounting student and Academic Technology Consultant at Pace University.
 She started using ePortfolio in an English and marketing learning community and has been working as an eTern ever since.
 Her favorite technology tools include Prezi and Digital Storytelling.
 Get to know Megan by checking out her ePortfolio.

 Heidi Clorofilla is a skilled English Communications major and member of the Pforzheimer Honors College.
 She is also the President of Lambda Sigma, an organization that fosters the development of leadership, fellowship, and scholarship.
 Check out Heidi’s ePortfolio!

 Dr. Brian Gregory joined the Information Technology Services team in November 2014 as an Academic Technology Consultant at the Pace University Downtown campus.
 Brian is excited to be working with faculty, students, and the Pace community to use instructional technologies, including Blackboard and Blackboard Collaborate, ePortfolios, Digital Measures, Echo 360, Digital Storytelling, SMART Boards, and many others.
 Brian has also served as an adjunct professor, teaching courses in Instructional Technologies and Communication Studies.
 Brian received his doctorate and masters’ degrees from the Program in Communication, Media, and Learning Technologies Design at Teachers College, Columbia University.
 Check out Brian’s ePortfolio!